ningacoding/rn-gsignin/docs/docs/one-tap.md

 Attempts to sign in user automatically as explained [here](<https://developers.google.com/android/reference/com/google/android/gms/auth/api/identity/BeginSignInRequest.Builder#setAutoSelectEnabled(boolean)>).

 Returns a `Promise` that resolves with an object containing the user data or rejects in case of error.
+If there is no user that previously signed in, the promise will reject with [`NO_SAVED_CREDENTIAL_FOUND`](http://localhost:3000/docs/errors#one-tap-specific-errors) error.
+In that case, you can call [`createAccount`](one-tap#createaccount) to start a flow to create a new account.

 Optionally, you can provide a `momentListener` callback function.
 The callback is called only on Web when important events take place.
 [See reference.](https://developers.google.com/identity/gsi/web/reference/js-reference#PromptMomentNotification)